Don Trent Jacobs

 Donald Trent Jacobs (born 1946) is an American college professor and writer whose subject matter includes American Indian rights, Indigenous worldviews, wellness, and counter-hegemonic education.
 He lives in Mexico.

-He is a made-relative (Hunka) of the Oglala Medicine Horse Tiospaye and given the name "Wahinkpe Topa," a Lakota translated to Four Arrows.
+He is a made-relative (Hunka) of the Oglala Medicine Horse Tiospaye and given the name "Wahinkpe Topa," a Lakota phrase translated as "Four Arrows".

 Early life and education

 Donald Trent Jacobs was born in St. Louis, Missouri in 1946.

-Jacobs has a bachelor's degree from Southwest Missouri State University, an Ed.D. from Boise State University, and a Ph.D from Columbia Pacific University.
+Jacobs has a bachelor's degree from Southwest Missouri State University, an Ed.D. from Boise State University, and a Ph.D from Columbia Pacific University and an Ed.D. in Curriculum and Instruction with a cognate in Indigenous Worldview from Boise State University..

-His public biography states that he has "Cherokee, Muscogee Creek, and Scots-Irish ancestry."
+His public biography states that he has "Cherokee, and Scots-Irish ancestry."
 However he states in his book Restoring the Kinship Worldview: Indigenous Voices Introduce 28 Precepts for Rebalancing Life on Planet Earth, "As an Irish man with unproven Cherokee heritage, I was made a relative of the Oglala Lakota."
+For the Lakota, the making of a relative is one of the seven sacred ceremonies, and its status overrides other identies.

 Career

-Jacobs is a faculty member in the School of Educational Leadership for Change at Fielding Graduate University.

-He was formerly a tenured associate professor at Northern Arizona University and prior to that Dean of Education at Oglala Lakota College on the Pine Ridge Indian Reservation in South Dakota.
+Jacobs is Professor Emeritus from School of Educational Leadership for Change at Fielding Graduate University.He was formerly a tenured associate professor at Northern Arizona University and prior to that Dean of Education at Oglala Lakota College on the Pine Ridge Indian Reservation in South Dakota.
 In 2014 he was put on the International Fulbright Scholars list.
 In 2004 he received the Moral Courage Award from the Martin Springer Institute at Northern Arizona University for his activism.
 In 2009, the American Education Resource Organization selected him as one of "27 visionaries in education" for their text, Turning Points.

 In late May 2025, a 100% Indigenous-based AI was introduced to the world as the first of its kind.